-DSGN 370-0 Engineering Design Portfolio and Presentation Students create portfolios that showcase engineering work and further career goals.
-The portfolio is a design project aimed at presenting a story about its creator in a physical presentation that embodies its goals.
+DSGN 370-0 Engineering Design Portfolio and Presentation

+Creation of design projects that showcase engineering work and further career goals.
+The portfolio physically presents a story that embodies its creator's goals.

 DSGN 371-0 Communicating Complex Data (.5 unit) Best practices in creating graphs, tables, and diagrams to communicate complex technical data clearly and powerfully.
-The course emphasizes the display of complex data as evidence in support of effective arguments.
+Emphasis on display of complex data as evidence in support of effective arguments.